igib-rna-tails/gw3-RACE_analysis/README.md

-# Pipeline to analyze Tail-seq data with an emphasis on 3' mRNA tails identification
+# Pipeline to analyze genome-wide 3'RACE data (gw-3'RACE)
-Script to analysis of TAIL-seq data from fastq files.
+Script to analysis of gw-3'RACE data from fastq files.

 ### 0. PrepareSTAR index